 Which apostrophe errors are most common?

-This is the fourth and final lesson about Apostrophes.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the fourth and final chapter about Apostrophes.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Explore the concept of pluralisation with apostrophes

 – Introduce four common mistakes that students make when using this punctuation mark